 The Company tests long-lived assets for recoverability whenever events or changes in circumstances suggest that the carrying value of an asset or group of assets may not be recoverable.
 Beginning in the second quarter of 2023, the Company started to market for sublease portions of the Company's leased corporate office space in South San Francisco.
-As a result of these plans, the Company reviewed these spaces for impairment during the three months ended June 30, 2023.
-As part of the impairment evaluation of the spaces being marketed for sublease, the Company compared the estimated undiscounted income for the marketed sublease spaces to the net book value of the related long-term assets, which include right-of-use assets and certain property, plant and equipment, primarily for leasehold improvements (collectively, "Sublease Asset Group").
+As a result of these plans, the Company reviewed these spaces for impairment.
+As part of the impairment evaluation of the spaces being marketed for sublease, the Company compared the estimated undiscounted income for the marketed sublease spaces to the net book value of the related long-term assets, which include right-of-use assets and certain property and equipment, primarily for leasehold improvements (collectively, "Sublease Asset Group").
 The Company estimated potential sublease income using market participant assumptions, which the Company evaluated based on current real estate trends and market conditions.
-For the Sublease Asset Group, the Company determined that the respective right-of-use assets had net carrying values that exceeded their estimated undiscounted future cash flows.
-Accordingly, the Company then estimated the fair value of the Sublease Asset Group based on its discounted cash flows.
-The carrying value of the Sublease Asset Group exceeded its fair values and, as a result, the Company recorded a right-of-use asset impairment of \$4.1 million for the three months ended June 30, 2023.
+For the Sublease Asset Group, the Company then estimated the fair value of the Sublease Asset Group based on its discounted cash flows.
+The carrying value of the Sublease Asset Group exceeded its fair values and, as a result, the Company recorded a right-of-use asset impairment of \$4.1 million for the six months ended June 30, 2023.
 The impairment is recorded within general and administrative expenses in the condensed statements of operations and comprehensive loss.
-There was no additional impairment recorded for the three months ended September 30, 2023.
+There was no additional impairment recorded for the three months ended March 31, 2024.